St Michael's Abbey, Farnborough: History

 Following the fall of the Second French Empire in 1870, Napoleon III (1808–1873), his wife Empress Eugénie (1826–1920) and their son the Prince Imperial (1856–1879) were exiled from France and took up residence in England at Camden Place in Chislehurst, Kent, where Napoleon III died in 1873.
-He was originally buried at St Mary's Roman Catholic Church in Chislehurst.
+He was originally buried at St Mary's Church in Chislehurst.
 Following the death of the Prince Imperial in 1879, the grief-stricken Empress Eugénie set about establishing a monument to her family.

 She founded the Abbey in 1881 as a mausoleum for her husband and son, wishing that the burial site should be a place of prayer and silence.
 The Abbey included an Imperial Crypt, modelled on the crypt of Saint-Denis basilica near Paris, where the Emperor had originally desired to be buried.
 Empress Eugénie was later buried alongside her husband and son.
 All three rest in granite sarcophagi that were provided by Queen Victoria.

 The Abbey Church itself was designed in an eclectic flamboyant gothic style by the renowned French architect Gabriel-Hippolyte Destailleur, and it contains the thigh bone of St Alban, the largest relic of the saint in England.
 After the church and monastery were founded, they were initially administered by Premonstratensian Canons.
 In 1895, the Empress replaced them with French Benedictine monks from St Peter's Abbey, Solesmes.
 Dom Fernand Cabrol, a noted scholar, became prior and afterwards abbot (1903), remaining in the post until his death in 1937.
 Dom Henri Leclercq and a small group of French monks joined the house at the same time, and Leclercq and Cabrol collaborated for many years in scholarly endeavours.
-The medievalist and liturgist Dom André Wilmart (1876–1941) was a monk of the abbey.
+The medievalist and liturgist, Dom André Wilmart (1876–1941), was a monk of the abbey.

 The church's present two-manual organ was installed in 1905, built by Aristide Cavaillé-Coll & Company.
 The instrument's origins are shrouded in mystery.
-Although installed after the death of Cavaillé-Coll, it bears his name rather than that of his son-in-law Mutin, and the internal works are of a quality which identifies this model with the highest standards of workmanship of the high days of that company.
+Although installed after the death of Cavaillé-Coll, it bears his name rather than that of his successor, Charles Mutin, and the internal works are of a quality which identifies this model with the highest standards of workmanship of the high days of that company.

 The community, once famed for its scholarly writing and musical tradition of Gregorian chants, became depleted in number by 1947, and most of the remaining monks dispersed to houses of the Solesmes Congregation, in particular Quarr Abbey.
 Farnborough was once more resettled, this time by a small group of English monks from Prinknash Abbey in Gloucestershire.
 The last French monk, Dom Leopold Zerr, for many years the abbey's organist, died in 1956.
 In 2006, the community elected the first English Abbot of Farnborough—the Right Reverend Dom Cuthbert Brogan.